su-keerthi/Signal-Processing-Project/README.md

 ## Overview

-Within this project two separate problem statements were taken up.
+This project addresses two signal processing problems involving non-ideal sampling and audio event detection.

-1) The first problem is realted to non ideal sampling conditions that are faced practically.
-Under this two different sceanrios were considered.
+1) The first part focuses on practical deviations from ideal Nyquist sampling for band-limited signals.
+Two non-ideal sampling scenarios are considered:
 a.
-Sampling doesnt take place at every integer instant, but there is some small delay.
-This delay is known but random.
+Sampling Time Delay: Sampling does not occur exactly at integer multiples of the sampling interval.
+Each sample is affected by a small, known but random timing offset.
+A reconstruction method is developed to estimate the original uniformly sampled signal while minimizing reconstruction error.
+Performance was measured as a function of the maximum timing deviation parameter, K.

 b.
-The sampling instant has no error, but the sample may be missing with a certain probability.
+Missing Samples: The sampling instant has no error, but the sample may be missing with a certain probability.
 For both these scenarios a method was developed to estimate the originial signal with least minimal error.
+An estimation method is proposed to recover the original signal from incomplete data.
+Here performance was measured as a function of the missing sample probability, p.

 2) The second problem required analysis of 4 different audio files of drum beats.
-The objective was to identify the time stamps of the hits as well as the type of the drum
+The objectives were to identify the time stamps of the hits as well as the type of the drum
 ---

 ## Method Developed